 Candidates should note that all communications relating to this competition, including the provision of results, will issue by way of email only.
-Candidates should ensure that a valid email address and contact details are provided on the application form and should check that email address on a regular basis.
+The email through which you submit your application will be used as the contact email throughout this competition.
+Candidates should check that email address on a regular basis.